Logan Thomas' Story

 Rebecca said they have had their ups and downs since surgery.
 However, they celebrate every day as a true gift.

 "I am so glad we came to Omaha," Rebecca said.
-"If we had not sought out care at The Nebraska Medical Center, I don't know if Logan would be alive.
+"If we had not sought out care at Nebraska Medicine, I don't know if Logan would be alive.
 I couldn't have asked for a better hospital or a better transplant team."